linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 # The Basics

 Suppose a government securities dealer purchases a  $5\%$  coupon Treasury note that matures on August 15, 2011 with a settlement date of Thursday, November 15, 2001.
-The face amount of the position is  $1 million and the note's full price (i.e., flat price plus accrued interest) is$ 1,044,843.75.
+The face amount of the position is  \$1 million and the note's full price (i.e., flat price plus accrued interest) is\$ 1,044,843.75.
 Further, suppose the dealer wants to hold the position until the end of the next business day which is Thursday, November 16, 2001.
 Where does the dealer obtain the funds to finance this position?

 Of course, the dealer can finance the position with its own funds or by borrowing from a bank.
 Typically, the dealer uses a repurchase agreement or "repo" market to obtain financing.
 In the repo market, the dealer can use the purchased Treasury note as collateral for a loan.
 The term of the loan and the interest rate a dealer agrees to pay are specified.
 The interest rate is called the repo rate.
 When the term of a repo is one day, it is called an overnight repo.
 Conversely, a loan for more than one day is called a term repo.
 The transaction is referred to as a repurchase agreement because it calls for the security's sale and its repurchase at a future date.
 Both the sale price and the purchase price are specified in the agreement.
 The difference between the purchase (repurchase) price and the sale price is the loan's dollar interest cost.

 Let us return now to the dealer who needs to finance the Treasury note that it purchased and plans to hold it overnight.
 We will illustrate this transaction using Bloomberg's Repo/Reverse Repo Analysis screen (RRRA) that appears in Exhibit 6.15.
 The settlement date is the day that the collateral must be delivered and the money lent to initiate the transaction.
 Likewise, the termination date of the repo agreement is November 16, 2001 and appears in the lower left-hand corner.
 At this point we need to ask, who is the dealer's counterparty (i.e., the lender of funds)?
-Suppose that one of the dealer's customers has excess funds in the amount of  $1,044,843.75 called the "SETTLEMENT MONEY" and is the amount of money loaned in the repo agreement.
-On November 15, 2001, the dealer would agree to deliver ("sell")$ 1,044,843.75 worth of Treasury notes to the customer and buy the same Treasury security for an amount determined by the repo rate the next day on November 16, 2001.
+Suppose that one of the dealer's customers has excess funds in the amount of  \$1,044,843.75 called the "SETTLEMENT MONEY" and is the amount of money loaned in the repo agreement.
+On November 15, 2001, the dealer would agree to deliver ("sell")\$ 1,044,843.75 worth of Treasury notes to the customer and buy the same Treasury security for an amount determined by the repo rate the next day on November 16, 2001.

 Suppose the repo rate in this transaction is  $1.83\%$ —see the upper right-hand corner of the screen.
-Then, as will be explained shortly, the dealer would agree to deliver the Treasury notes for  $1,044,843.75 and repurchase the same securities for$ 1,044,896.86 the next day.
-The $53.11 difference between the "sale" price of $1,044,843.75 and the repurchase price of 1,044,896.86 is the dollar interest on the financing.
+Then, as will be explained shortly, the dealer would agree to deliver the Treasury notes for  \$1,044,843.75 and repurchase the same securities for\$ 1,044,896.86 the next day.
+The \$53.11 difference between the "sale" price of \$1,044,843.75 and the repurchase price of 1,044,896.86 is the dollar interest on the financing.

 EXHIBIT 6.15 Bloomberg Repo/Reverse Repo Analysis Screen